There’s a frustrating truth that every business deals with early into its growth: More money, more problems.

 If the average variable cost of one unit is found using your total variable cost, don’t you already know how much one unit of your product costs to develop?
-Can’t you work backwards, and simply divide your total variable cost by the number of units you have?
+Can’t you work backward, and simply divide your total variable cost by the number of units you have?
 Not necessarily.

-While total variable cost shows you how much you’re paying to develop every unit of your product, you might also have to account for products that have different variable costs per unit.
+While total variable cost shows how much you’re paying to develop every unit of your product, you might also have to account for products that have different variable costs per unit.
 That’s where average variable cost comes in.

-For example, if you have 10 units of Product A at a variable cost of $60/unit, and 15 units of Product B at a variable cost of $30/unit, you have two different variable costs -- $60 and $30.
+For example, if you have 10 units of Product A at a variable cost of $60/unit, and 15 units of Product B at a variable cost of $30/unit, you have two different variable costs — $60 and $30.
 Your average variable cost crunches these two variable costs down to one manageable figure.

 In the above example, you can find your average variable cost by adding the total variable cost of Product A ($60 x 10 units, or $600) and the total variable cost of Product B ($30 x 15 units, or $450), then dividing this sum by the total number of units produced (10 + 15, or 25).